danieldificil/accounts-node/README.md

-# accounts-node
+### NODE.JS APP

-NODE.JS APP - banking simulator build with input/output on terminal
+banking simulator build with input/output on terminal

+[WORK IN PROGRESS]